 Experts place the creation of this flag between the 1890s and 1920s due to silk fabric and style of sewing machine binding.
 Very few examples of pre-statehood flags exist, particularly in silk, which helps make this flag exceptional and unique.
 The flag measures approximately 24” by 16” while the full-frame measures 34” by 25.25” by 1.5”.

 Condition: The flag has been hand-stitched to 100% cotton, black in color, that was washed to reduce excess dye.
-An acid-free agent was added to the wash to further set the dye and the fabric was heat treated for the same purpose.
-Fabric of similar coloration was placed behid the flag for masking purposes.
-A sandwich mount was then employed to further support the textile.
+An acid-free agent was added to the wash to set the dye further, and the fabric was heat-treated for the same purpose.
+The fabric of similar coloration appears behind the flag for masking purposes.
+A sandwich mount was then employed to support the textile further.
 The modern molding has a traditional American profile and very dark brown, nearly black surface with red highlights.
 The glazing is U.V. protective acrylic.

-There is a signifcant lateral split running the length of the textile, but this was easily brought back together and stabalized during the mounting process and all of the original fabric is present.
-The colors are outstanding and the flag represents beautifully.
-Many of our clients prefer early flags to show their age and history of use.
+There is a significant lateral split running the length of the textile, but this was easily brought back together and stabilized during the mounting process.
+All of the original fabric is present.
+The colors are outstanding, and the flag represents beautifully.

 Reference code: Bob’s Flag